-5 PRD Templates for Solo Developers
+5 PRD Templates for Product and Agency Teams

 Enterprise PRD templates are bloated with stakeholder sections you'll never use.
 Here are five lean templates designed for one-person teams who need to scope fast and start coding.

-Why solo developers need different templates
+Why high-leverage teams need lean templates

 What you need: a short, structured document that defines what to build, what NOT to build, and in what order.
 Each template below is under 1,200 words when filled out — optimized for pasting into Cursor, Claude Code, or your AI coding tool of choice.